Western barn owl: Lifespan

 Unusually for such a medium-sized carnivorous animal, the barn owl exhibits r-selection, producing large number of offspring with a high growth rate, many of which have a relatively low probability of surviving to adulthood.
+Chicks are at first covered with greyish-white down and develop rapidly.
+Within a week they can hold their heads up and shuffle around in the nest.
+The female tears up the food brought by the male and distributes it to the chicks.
+By two weeks old they are already half their adult weight and look naked as the amount of down is insufficient to cover their growing bodies.
+By three weeks old, quills are starting to push through the skin and the chicks stand, making snoring noises with wings raised and tail stumps waggling, begging for food items which are now given whole.
+The male is the main provider of food until all the chicks are at least four weeks old at which time the female begins to leave the nest and starts to roost elsewhere.
+By the sixth week the chicks are as big as the adults but have slimmed down somewhat by the ninth week when they are fully fledged and start leaving the nest briefly themselves.
+They are still dependent on the parent birds until about thirteen weeks and receive training from the female in finding, and eventually catching, prey.

-While wild barn owls are thus decidedly short-lived, the actual longevity of the species is much higher; captive individuals may reach twenty years of age or more.
+While wild barn owls are decidedly short-lived, the actual longevity of the species is much higher; captive individuals may reach twenty years of age or more.
 But occasionally, wild birds can also reach advanced ages.
 One in Nottinghamshire was still alive at 18 years 2 days on 25 June 2025, while a Dutch owl was noted to have reached an age of 17 years, 10 months.
-Another captive barn owl, in England, lived to be over twenty-five years old.
+Another captive barn owl, in England lived to be over 25 years old.
 Taking into account such extremely long-lived individuals, the average lifespan of the barn owl is about four years, and statistically two-thirds to three-quarters of all adults survive from one year to the next.
 However, the mortality is not evenly distributed throughout the bird's life, and only one young in three manages to live to its first breeding attempt.
 The most significant cause of death in temperate areas is likely to be starvation, particularly over the autumn and winter period when first year birds are still perfecting their hunting skills.
 In northern and upland areas, there is some correlation between mortality in older birds and adverse weather, deep-lying snow and prolonged low temperatures.
-Collision with road vehicles is another cause of mortality, and may result when birds forage on mown verges.
-Some of these birds are in poor condition and may have been less able to evade oncoming vehicles than fit individuals would have been.
-Historically, many deaths were caused by the use of pesticides, and this may still be the case in some parts of the world.
-Collisions with power-lines kill some birds and shooting accounts for others, especially in Mediterranean regions.